-Avid Disney fans will agree that Disney World deserves the nickname, “The Happiest Place on Earth“.
+Avid Disney fans will agree that Disney World deserves the nickname, “The Most Magical Place On Earth”.
 There are few places in the world that can transport a person into the past, back to the present, and then into the future all in one day.
 Dedicated fans travel through the various lands inside Disney theme parks as often as possible.
 Due to their frequent visits they’re able to share their wisdom about how to navigate the world of Disney in a more efficient manner.
 The following are tips for making a day at any of the Disney World parks more magical.

 - Rain or shine, bring an umbrella (especially during the summer months).
 They keep the rain off and provide shade from the sun.